arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

 version control**.
 It instantly resonated with me.

-If you are accustomed to write tests before the implementation, writing commit messages before coding will be natural.
+If you are accustomed to write tests before the implementation, writing commit messages before coding will be just as natural.
 Messages become statement of intents, commits become commitments.

 This is how the [Squash